 - Aerobic activity.
 Get at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity.
 However, to effectively lose or maintain weight, some people may need up to 300 minutes a week of moderate physical activity.
-You can do a combination of moderate and vigorous activity.
+You can combine moderate and vigorous activity.
 The guidelines suggest that you spread out this exercise during the course of a week, and sessions of activity should be at least 10 minutes long.

 - Strength training.
 Do strength training exercises at least twice a week.
-No specific amount of time for each strength training session is included in the guidelines.
+The guidelines don't include a recommendation for the amount of time to devote to each session.

-Moderate aerobic exercise includes such activities as brisk walking, swimming and mowing the lawn.
-Vigorous aerobic exercise includes such activities as running and aerobic dancing.
+Moderate aerobic exercise includes activities such as brisk walking, swimming and ballroom dancing.
+Vigorous aerobic exercise includes activities such as running and aerobic dancing.
 Strength training can include use of weight machines, or activities such as carrying groceries or heavy gardening.

-As a general goal, aim for at least 30 minutes of overall physical activity every day.
+As a general goal, aim for at least 30 minutes of physical activity every day.

 See more In-depth

 - 2008 Physical Activity Guidelines for Americans.
-U.S. Department of Health and Human Services. http://www.health.gov/PAGUIDELINES/guidelines/default.aspx.
-Accessed Sept.
-24, 2014.
+U.S. Department of Health and Human Services. https://health.gov/pageguidelines/guidelines/.
+Accessed Oct.
+9, 2017.

 - Ainsworth BE, et al. 2011 compendium of physical activities: A second update of codes and MET values.
 Medicine & Science in Sports & Exercise.
 2011;43:1575.

 - Losing weight.
 Centers for Disease Control and Prevention. http://www.cdc.gov/HEALTHYWEIGHT/LOSING_WEIGHT/INDEX.HTML.
 Accessed Oct.
 9, 2017.

 - Physical activity for a healthy weight.
-Centers for Disease Control and Prevention. http://www.cdc.gov/healthyweight/physical_activity/index.html?s_cid=govD_dnpao_006.
-Accessed Sept.
-24, 2014.
+Centers for Disease Control and Prevention. https://www.cdc.gov/healthyweight/physical_activity/index.html.
+Accessed Oct.
+9, 2017.